usaid-cs/yesterday-i-learned/random.md

 1. There are two Paul Reveres.
 For some reason, the junior is better than the senior.
 1. You don't have to sell things at the pawn shop.
 [Pawning](https://gardencityexchange.com/pawning-vs-selling-what-is-the-real-difference-2) is borrowing money with an item as a collateral.
 When you fail to pay your loan, the ownership goes from you to the pawn shop.
 1. 2018 prediction.
 Useless software development (like web developers) will perish.
 Specialised software development (like "oil rig drilling instrumentation") will be moved offshore.
-1. ["Amazeballs"](https://www.urbandictionary.com/define.php?term=Amazeballs) was invented by blogger Perez Hilton.
-He kept repeating it until people follow.
-Like sheep.
 1. The [TD TDB900 Canadian Index Fund](https://www.tdassetmanagement.com/fundDetails.form?fundId=3261&lang=en) puts more money into Royal Bank than it does into itself.
 1. 'A bit of "useless trivia" I read in a behavioral science book that if you place any type of religious reminder that is manifested as a person of some sort in an area, it will reduce crime.
 So a Virgin Mary statue or image, or one of Jesus would have the same effect.' - Becca_Chavis
 1. Suicide-by-water corpses wearing shoes with air cushions can dislocate the feet and bring them back to the surface. ["They're not severed, they're disarticulated," Inkster explains.
 As the body decomposes the feet are separated ...](http://www.theprovince.com/quite+solved+mystery+severed+feet/10281333/story.html)
 1. The OBD II adapter passcode is 1234.
 1. [Some cocoa growers don't even know what chocolate is.](https://www.youtube.com/watch?v=zEN4hcZutO0)
 1. "It is better to wear out than rust out." - Richard Cumberland
-1. In [Dijkstra's shortest path algorithm](https://www.youtube.com/watch?v=gdmfOwyQlcI) (requires weighted edges), all but the root node has an initial weight of infinity.
-Every single run of the algorithm involves travelling from the lowest unvisited vertex to its neighbours.
 1. `expectedFailure`s are tests that pass, whether or not it fails.
 But not skipped.
 1. A house's [crawl space](https://en.wikipedia.org/wiki/Basement#Crawl_space) is often lined with plastic to prevent mould from growing.
 Mould should not be allowed to grow in the crawl space because when the heat is on, air flows out of the house from the ceiling, sucking air from the cooler bottom, which is the crawl space.
 You don't want mould to get in the house like that.
 1. Shazam was the first product acquired by Apple that you were using monthly prior to the acquisition.